nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `addEvent desc/EVENT_DESCRIPTION n/CLIENT_NAME date/EVENT_DATE st/START_TIME et/END_TIME`

-Oh no... what's all this?
 For more details, find a detailed explanation of different input restrictions [here](#command-format-table).

 For any event in LTNS, the client specified by your event should already be present in the app.